Use the System File Checker tool to repair missing or corrupted system ...

 How can I prevent users from connecting to a USB storage device?

-Problem description.
-Assume that you want to prevent users from connecting to a USB storage device that is connected to a computer that is running Windows XP, Windows Server 2003, or Windows 2000.
-This article discusses two methods that you can use to do this.
+Describes methods to prevent users from connecting to a USB storage device that is connected to a Windows XP-based, Windows Server 2003-based, or Windows 2000-based computer.

 Recover lost files on Windows 10 - Microsoft Support